MrJohnZoidberg/Snips-Glueckskekse/README.md

 # Snips-Glückskekse 🥠
-A skill for Snips.ai for speaking fortune cookies from package "fortunes-de".
+A app for Snips.ai for speaking fortune cookies from package "fortunes-de".